03y/pose-estimation-and-analysis-for-powerlifting/README.md

 ### Output
 When finished, the program will print to the console a list of metrics gathered, and a file `name_output.mp4` (from the input `name.mp4`).

+- This video will have the landmarks of the subject rendered as red nodes, with green edges connecting them.
+- The top left shows some of the metrics as they are being gathered.
+- At the left wrist of the lifter is the 'drop count'.
+This metric determines if the bar has dropped before the apex of the lift.
+- When analysing a barbell squat, two angles of the lat and knee will be rendered.
+The greener the text, the acuter the angle.